Nevena1997/GraalVM/README.md

 More about IdealGraphVisualizer you can find at [here](https://docs.oracle.com/en/graalvm/enterprise/19/guide/tools/ideal-graph-visualizer.html).

-## More about GraalVM contributions
-You can read more about GraalVM community contributors [here](https://www.graalvm.org/community/contributors/).

-You can read more about GitHub [here](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests).
+## How to contribute to GraalVM?

+When you solve some issue or make a contribution that you want to share, you should find the appropriate way to contribute to GraalVM.
+Read about common ways to collaborate on GraalVM [here](https://www.graalvm.org/community/contributors/).
+If you choose to propose changes with pull requests, learn more about the GitHub pull requests [here](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests).